what is therapeutic drug monitoring?

 Monitoring antiepileptic drugs

-There are now 19 anti-epileptic drugs licensed for the management of patients with epilepsy in the UK and up to a further five new drugs can be expected to be licensed within the next four to five years.
+There are now 27 anti-epileptic drugs (AEDs) licensed for the management of patients with epilepsy in the UK.
+We offer a TDM service for 24 of these drugs and 2 pharmacologically active metabolites.
 During the past 10-20 years therapeutic monitoring of anti-epileptic drugs has served to substantially enhance the management of patients with epilepsy because drug administration (prescriptions) can be individualised.

 Epilepsy Society’s Therapeutic Drug Monitoring Unit (TDM)

-We provide a therapeutic drug monitoring (TDM) assay service for antiepileptic drugs (AEDs) and a pharmacokinetic consultation service (looking at how drugs distribute in the blood over time) to help individualise patient drug therapy.
+We provide a TDM assay service for AEDs and a pharmacokinetic consultation service (looking at how drugs distribute in the blood over time) to help individualise patient drug therapy.
 We carry out detailed pharmacokinetic investigation of individual patients who have experienced an unusual clinical response to drugs during therapy or following overdose.

 How can the service be accessed?